viadee/vPAV/docs/XorNamingConventionChecker.md

 </rule>

 ```
+The setting allows you to configure whether a default path is required.
 The pattern can be any regular expression and is useful to enforce naming conventions.
 "convention" refers to the naming convention of xor gateways themselves.
 "convention2" refers to the outgoing edges of a xor gateway.